Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/03-Intro-to-NGS-data-analysis-II.md

 #log onto the q10 node
 mksub -I -l walltime=5:00:00 -l nodes=q10

-# go to our home dir for the wrkshop
+# go to our home dir for the workshop
 cd /dartfs-hpc/scratch/YOUR_INITIALS_HERE/fundamentals_of_bioinformatics/

 # IF YOU DIDN'T HAVE TIME TO FINISH TRIMMING COPY THOSE FILES NOW
 mkdir trim
 cp /dartfs-hpc/scratch/fund_of_bioinfo/trim/* /dartfs-hpc/scratch/YOUR_INITIALS_HERE/fundamentals_of_bioinformatics/trim/

-# make the directroy and cd into it
+# make the directory and cd into it
 mkdir aligned
 cd aligned
 ```